-Service Provision / Activity Attainment 1 Ensure all reasonably practical steps are taken to identify the hazards and risks arising from operational activities within the Port and its approaches and reduce risks to a level that is as low as is reasonably practicable The Port Authority has conducted port-wide navigational risk assessments and has reviewed on an annual basis.
-2 Reduce the likelihood and frequency of Navigational Incidents No serious incidents have occurred over the past year and the frequency of marine incidents is reducing.
-3 Maintain an effective Marine Safety Management System The Port Authority's Designated Person, who is independent of the Authority has assessed that the safety management system is effective and reviews same annually.
-4 Communicate Stornoway Port Authority's ongoing efforts and achievements in managing the safety of navigation within the port The Port Authority summaries its Port Marine Safety performance within its Annual Report.
-The Port Authority intends to develop a new website in 2020, following which such information will also be available online.
-5 Provide a pilotage service of well-trained, competent and authorised pilots, including the authorisation of pilotage exemptions to similar standards Following public consultation revised Pilotage Directions came into force on 1st February 2019.
+Service Provision / Activity Attainment 1 Ensure all reasonably practicable steps are taken to identify the hazards and risks arising from operational activities within the Port and its approaches; and reduce risks to a level that is as low as is reasonably practicable.
+The Port Authority has conducted port-wide navigational risk assessments and has reviewed on an annual basis.
+2 Reduce the likelihood and frequency of Navigational Incidents.
+No serious incidents have occurred over the past year.
+3 Maintain an effective Marine SMS.
+The Port Authority's Designated Person, who is independent of the Authority has assessed that the safety management system is effective and reviews same annually.
+4 Communicate Stornoway Port Authority's ongoing efforts and achievements in managing the safety of navigation within the port.
+The Port Authority summaries its Port Marine Safety performance within this Annual Report.
+The Port Authority has developed a new website which will make it easier to communicate matters of navigational safety.
+5 Provide a pilotage service of well-trained, competent and authorised pilots, including the authorisation of pilotage exemptions to similar standards.
+Following public consultation revised Pilotage Directions came into force on 1st February 2019.
 The Pilotage Rules, which regulate the authorising, examination and operation of pilots were also changed at the same time.
 The Port Authority employs sufficient qualified Pilots for current requirements.
-6 Conservancy and Hydrographic Survey The Port Authority has extensive hydrographic surveys of the Harbour.
+6 Conservancy and Hydrographic Survey.
+The Port Authority has extensive hydrographic surveys of the Harbour.
 Information was submitted to hydrographic office enabling a very substantial chart update in late 2019.

-7 Support, approve and facilitate on-water events within the Statutory Harbour Limits (SHL) The Port Authority is taking an active role in water events, planning to avoid restrictions for Port Users.
-8 Encourage port user involvement in the maintenance of the Marine SMS and the overall improvement in the provision of marine safety The port Authority consulted with port users on a number of issues over the past few years, including the Port Masterplan, Pilotage Directions and General Directions.
-The Port Authority will develop a more formal Port User Consultative forum over the coming years.
+7 Support, approve and facilitate on-water events within the Statutory Harbour Limits (SHL).
+The Port Authority is taking an active role in water events, planning to avoid restrictions for Port users.
+8 Encourage port user involvement in the maintenance of the Marine SMS and the overall improvement in the provision of marine safety.
+The Port Authority consulted with Port users on a number of issues over the past few years, including the Port Masterplan, Pilotage Directions and General Directions.
+During 2021 the Port Authority operations team met with Port users groups.
+These groups will be developed further in 2021.